rust-lang/book/src/ch20-02-advanced-traits.md

 ## Advanced Traits

-We first covered traits in [“Traits: Defining Shared Behavior”][traits-defining-shared-behavior]<!-- ignore --> in Chapter 10, but we didn’t discuss the more advanced details.
+We first covered traits in the [“Defining Shared Behavior with Traits”][traits]<!-- ignore --> section in Chapter 10, but we didn’t discuss the more advanced details.
 Now that you know more about Rust, we can get into the nitty-gritty.

 <!-- Old headings.
 Do not remove or links may break. -->